neuroidss/Longevity-Priority-Navigator/README.md

 ## The Agentic Engine: How AI Delivers Insight

-The "brain" of the application is a set of carefully engineered system prompts that define two distinct AI agent roles, powered by the Google Gemini API.
+The "brain" of the application is a set of carefully engineered system prompts that define two distinct AI agent roles, powered by the Google Gemini API and local Ollama models.

 *   **System Prompts (`services/agentPrompts.ts`)**: This is where the agent's "personality," goals, and constraints are defined.
 We instruct the model to act as a world-class research strategist, to identify the "chicken-and-egg" problem, and to structure its output in a specific, detailed JSON format.
 *   **Dynamic Agents (`AgentType`)**:
     *   `KnowledgeNavigator`: Scans the current landscape to identify the state-of-the-art, key players, and immediate opportunities.
     *   `TrendAnalyzer`: Takes a historical view, identifying which concepts are gaining momentum and which are fading, providing a strategic "where-to-next" perspective.
 *   **Two-Stage Search & Validation Engine**: The system employs a sophisticated two-stage process to ensure the analytical foundation is built on high-quality scientific evidence.
-    1.  **Stage 1: Broad Discovery**: The system performs parallel searches across multiple providers.
-It queries specialist databases like PubMed and Google Patents directly, while also using the Gemini `googleSearch` tool to cast a wider net for emerging web content.
+    1.  **Stage 1: Broad Discovery & Filtering**: The system performs parallel searches across multiple providers (PubMed, Google Patents, web search, preprint archives).
+For noisy sources like live preprint feeds or general web search, a specialized AI filter is used to identify relevant documents before they proceed.
-    2.  **Stage 2: AI-Powered Validation**: The combined, raw results from the discovery stage are then passed to a second, specialized AI agent.
-This "validation agent" acts as an expert scientific librarian, meticulously filtering the list to retain only primary scientific literature (peer-reviewed articles, preprints) and patents.
-It is explicitly instructed to discard journalistic articles, blog posts, and other secondary sources.
-This crucial step ensures that the final analysis is grounded in verifiable scientific claims, not popular interpretations.
+    2.  **Stage 2: AI-Powered Validation & Enrichment**: The combined, filtered results are then passed to a second AI agent.
+This "validation agent" acts as an expert scientific librarian.
+It enriches metadata, assesses the reliability of each source, and generates a concise summary of its core claims.
+This crucial step ensures that the final analysis is grounded in verifiable scientific content, not just popular interpretations.

 ## Technical Architecture

 The application is a modern, client-side web app built with React and TypeScript.

 *   **Frontend**: Built with **React** and **Vite**.
 The UI is crafted with **Tailwind CSS** for a clean, responsive, and professional design.
 *   **AI Service Layer (`services/geminiService.ts`)**: This is the core communication hub.
-It uses the `@google/genai` SDK to interact with the Gemini API, handle responses, parse structured JSON, and manage grounding sources.
+It uses the `@google/genai` SDK and local `fetch` to interact with both Gemini and Ollama APIs.
+It handles responses, parses structured JSON, and manages the entire agentic workflow.
 *   **State Management**: Application state is managed through a set of cohesive custom React hooks (`useWorkspaceManager`, `useAppSettings`, `useDebugLog`) and persisted in `localStorage` for seamless session continuity.
 This keeps component logic clean and state management predictable.
 *   **Visualization (`components/KnowledgeGraphView.tsx`)**: The knowledge graph is rendered using **SVG** and a custom, lightweight physics simulation engine.
 This provides a dynamic, interactive visualization without heavy library dependencies, offering full control over node behavior and styling.